publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395m.md

 [Pub.
 L. 105–33, title IV, § 4551(b)][/us/pl/105/33/s4551/b], Aug.
 5, 1997, [111 Stat.
 458][/us/stat/111/458], provided that:

-> “In determining the amount of payment under part B of title XVIII of the Social Security Act \[this part\] with respect to parenteral and enteral nutrients, supplies, and equipment during each of the years 1998 through 2002, the charges determined to be reasonable with respect to such nutrients, supplies, and equipment may not exceed the charges determined to be reasonable with respect to such nutrients, supplies, and equipment during 1995.”
+> “In determining the amount of payment under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] with respect to parenteral and enteral nutrients, supplies, and equipment during each of the years 1998 through 2002, the charges determined to be reasonable with respect to such nutrients, supplies, and equipment may not exceed the charges determined to be reasonable with respect to such nutrients, supplies, and equipment during 1995.”

  __Service Standards for Providers of Oxygen and Oxygen Equipment__

 [Pub.
 L. 105–33, title IV, § 4552(c)][/us/pl/105/33/s4552/c], Aug.
 5, 1997, [111 Stat.
 459][/us/stat/111/459], provided that:

-> “The Secretary shall as soon as practicable establish service standards for persons seeking payment under part B of title XVIII of the Social Security Act \[this part\] for the providing of oxygen and oxygen equipment to beneficiaries within their homes.”
+> “The Secretary shall as soon as practicable establish service standards for persons seeking payment under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] for the providing of oxygen and oxygen equipment to beneficiaries within their homes.”

  __Access to Home Oxygen Equipment__